 Another possibility is that prodromal dreams will incorporate a memory from the past from a time when you were also ill:

 One man who had suffered from the severe inflammation of the eyes while in Egypt, suddenly began, 10 years later, to dream regularly of scenes from Egypt.
 He could not explain these Egyptian dreams, but soon after their appearance he again developed inflammation of his eyes.
 (Manaceine, 1897, cited in Van de Castle, 1994).

 There is also evidence that prodromal dreams can point to the area of Cancer:

 A breast cancer patient dreamed that her head was shaved with the word: cancer written on it.
 Three weeks later, she received the diagnosis that the cancer spread to her brain.
 (Siegel, 1983, cited in Van de Castle, 1994)

-If we could train ourselves to remember, or be more aware when the content of our dreams change, we might develop an ability to detect physical illness before it manifests.
-In this case Dreams can be more important to your health and well being than we realise.
+If we could train ourselves to remember or be more aware when the content of our dreams changes, we might develop an ability to detect physical illness before it manifests.
+In this case, Dreams can be more important to your health and well-being than we realise.